 B. EMCG members must also have their Government-issued Smartcard coded with the Emergency Response Official designation.

 For information on the content of this chapter, contact the Division of Refuge Law Enforcement.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.